 Line 7.
-The date of issue is generally the date on which the issuer physically exchanges the bonds for the underwriter's (or other purchaser's) funds.
+The date of issue is generally the first date on which the issuer physically exchanges any bond included in the issue for the underwriter's (or other purchaser's) funds.

 Line 8.
 If there is no name of the issue, please provide other identification of the issue.